|

 uninit_bg feature is enabled.
 If lazy_itable_init is true

-and the uninit_bg feature is enabled, the inode table
+and the uninit_bg feature is enabled, the inode table will

-up file system initialization noticeably, but it requires
+system initialization noticeably, but it requires the

-the kernel to finish initializing the file system in the
+kernel to finish initializing the file system in the

 background when the file system is first mounted.